 Following are some recommendations for helping suicidal teens from Mental Health America, a national leader in mental health support, recovery and advocacy:

 If you think your child may be suicidal, use the resources below to get free help –

 24 hours a day, seven days a week:

+Read how KS is cultivating community awareness of suicide and its prevention as part of the Kaua‘i Resilience Project.
 For a comprehensive list of crisis support resources, see the Mālama Ola Student and ‘Ohana Resources web page.
 For additional non-crisis help, please contact an on-campus KS behavioral health professional.

 Get more health, well-being and safety tips at the Mālama Ola website.